-DDAs who are assigned the challenge of prosecuting cases in which children are victim-ized receive special training throughout their assignment to enhance their ability to effective-ly prosecute these cases.
-These DDAs work very closely with victim service representatives from the Los Angeles County District Attor-ney's Victim/Witness Assistance Program and other agencies to diminish the potential for ad-ditional stress and trauma caused by the expe-rience of the child's participation in the criminal justice system.
+DDAs who are assigned the challenge of prosecuting cases in which children are victimized receive special training throughout their assignment to enhance their ability to effectively prosecute these cases.
+These DDAs work very closely with victim service representatives from the Los Angeles County District Attorney's Victim/Witness Assistance Program and

-The District Attorney's Office has long recognized that the key to successful prosecu-tion is constant communication with victims during the criminal court process.
+The District Attorney's Office has long recognized that the key to successful prosecution is constant communication with victims during the criminal court process.
 DDAs who vertically prosecute cases are responsible for keeping victims and their parents or guardians apprised of court dates, disposition offers, and sentencing.
-In 2009, voters enacted Proposition 9 - Marsy's Law, which amended the Cali-fornia Constitution, Article 1, Section 28.
-This constitutional provision enumerates certain vic-tim's rights.
-The District Attorney's Office promptly instituted procedures to satisfy the legal requirements for all criminal cases to en-sure that victims remained informed about the criminal court proceedings.
+In 2009, voters enacted Proposition 9 - Marsy's Law, which amended the California Constitution, Article 1, Section 28.
+This constitutional provision enumerates certain victim's The District Attorney's Office promptly instituted procedures to satisfy the legal requirements for all criminal cases to ensure that victims remained informed about the criminal court proceedings.